Configuring automated sensitive data discovery for your account - Amazon Macie

 5. Do one of the following:

 • To exclude one or more S3 buckets, choose Add buckets to the exclude list.
 Then, in the S3 buckets table, select the check box for each bucket that you want to exclude.
-The table lists all the S3 buckets for your account in the current Region.
+The table lists all the general purpose buckets for your account or organization in the current Region.

 • To include one or more S3 buckets that you previously excluded, choose Remove buckets from the exclude list.
 Then, in the S3 buckets table, select the check box for each bucket that you want to include.
-The table lists all the buckets that are currently excluded from automated sensitive data discovery.
+The table lists all the buckets that are currently excluded from automated discovery analyses.

-To find specific buckets more easily, enter filter criteria in the filter bar above the table.
-You can also sort the table by bucket name.
+To find specific buckets more easily, enter search criteria in the search box above the table.
+You can also sort the table by choosing a column heading.

 6. When you finish selecting buckets, choose Add or Remove, depending on the option that you chose in the preceding step.

-A managed data identifier is a set of built-in criteria and techniques that are designed to detect a specific type of sensitive data—for example, bank account numbers, AWS secret access keys, or passport numbers for a particular country or region.
+A managed data identifier is a set of built-in criteria and techniques that are designed to detect a specific type of sensitive data—for example, credit card numbers, AWS secret access keys, or passport numbers for a particular country or region.
 By default, Macie analyzes S3 objects by using the set of managed data identifiers that we recommend for automated sensitive data discovery.
-To review the list of identifiers included in this set, see Default settings for automated sensitive data discovery.
+To review a list of these identifiers, see Default settings for automated sensitive data discovery.

 Tip

-Instead of removing a managed data identifier from subsequent analyses of all S3 buckets, you can exclude that type of detection from the sensitivity score for specific buckets.
+Instead of removing a managed data identifier, which affects subsequent analyses of all S3 buckets, you can exclude its detections from sensitivity scores for particular buckets.
 For more information, see Managing automated sensitive data discovery for individual S3 buckets.

 To add or remove managed data identifiers